neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 The ``method()`` designator also supports so called runtime evaluations, meaning you can specify values for the method's arguments.
-If those argument values do not match the adivce won't be executed.
+If those argument values do not match the advice won't be executed.
 The following example should give you an idea how this works:

 *Example: Runtime evaluations for the method() pointcut designator*